-The Cannes Film Festival was chosen to announce the serious skills shortages for 'back-room' roles in the Film and Production sector.
-Skilled technical staff, construction workers, make-up, hair and costume artists, and other 'back-room' jobs are in high demand with 33% of production companies facing recruitment difficulties in the last year.
-A series of cinema advertisements has been released to highlight case studies of those who have achieved satisfying careers in the world of film and television.
-The British film and television production sector employ over 80,000 people of which 55,000 work in film and video.
+Skilled technical staff, construction workers, make-up, hair and costume artists, and other 'back-room' jobs are in high demand with 33% of production companies facing recruitment difficulties in the last few years.
+The British film and television production sector employ over 80,000 people of which 55,000 work in film and video and business with Netflix and many other UK and global based businesses are booming!